freeipa/freeipa-perftest/README.md

 and commands will be executed sequentially from this single client.

 After the execution of the test, output from the commands will be written to the `sync` directory.

+### GroupSizeTest

+Determine how long it takes to add one more user to a group.
+As groups grow in size the LDAP memberof and indexing calculations becomes more intense.
+This test creates a selected number of users as an LDIF, as members of a new group (allusers).
+It then calls ipa group-add-member to add one more user and returns the wall-clock time to do so.
+In IPA generally we try to keep times under 2s.

+There is also the capability to create subgroups.
+Long ago subgroups was proposed as a workaround to a single group with a large number of members.
+The number of subgroups is specified iwth --number-of-subgroups.
+These are all members of a new top-level group and users are more or less equally assigned to the subgroups.
+Then one more member is added to a subgroup and the time returned.

+#### Options
+Rather than declaring a bunch of new options some are reused.
+The available options
+are:

+- threads: number of users to create
+- number-of-subgroups: number of subgroups to create (if not specified there is a single group)

+Sample execution:

+ipaperftest --test GroupSizeTest --threads 1500 ipaperftest --test GroupSizeTest --threads 1500 --number-of-subgroups 3

 ## Creating test users